-The Atlantic City Free Public Library will be bringing free entertainment to the city with its Third Thursday Concert Series.
-Performances will be held on the third Thursday of each month from May through September.
-Shows begin at 5 p.m. and will be held at the Main Library.
-Click here to check out the series schedule.
+The Atlantic City Free Public Library will once again hold a free monthly concert series this year starting in April.
+The Second annual Third Thursday Concert Series will feature shows on the third Thursday of each month from April through September.
+All shows will start 5 p.m. at the Main Library.
+Call (609) 345-2269, ext.
+3112, for more information and sponsorship opportunities.
+Click here to read more.

 The Atlantic City Free Public Library was saddened to hear about the passing of its former Library Director Richard Sweeney, who died on May 19.